skhokhar7/ML-9-Team-Project/README.md

 ![1763937232407](image/README/1763937232407.png)

 * Hypertension Distribution by Stroke Risk.
-Hypertension does contribute to a higher risk of Strok.
+Hypertension does contribute to a higher risk of Stroke.

 ![1763937449552](image/README/1763937449552.png)

 * Heart Disease Distribution by Stroke Risk.
+Heart Disease also increases risk of Stroke.

 ![1763937493495](image/README/1763937493495.png)

 * Average Glucose Level Distribution by Stroke Risk.
+High Average Glucose Level also contributes to a higher Stroke risk.

 ![1763937562112](image/README/1763937562112.png)